DSEapps/draw-sound-live/README.md

 That's it, your app should be running on <https://localhost:3000>.
 The server will proxy requests from the client on <https://localhost:3001>.
 To simulate multiple clients, open additional broswer tabs to view performances or get on the stage.

+## Adding Custom Music

+(Note, this project is forked in order to include custom music.)
+If you install Draw Sound Live properly using the instructions below and then navigate through this file path `draw-sound-live/client/src/components/Venue/Stage/` you can find the Songs folder.
+Put your song (your-song.mp3) in the Songs folder, then edit `Stage.js`.
+Above the `audioURLS` variable on line 5 write `import YourSong from "./Songs/your-song.mp3"` replacing your-song.mp3 with the song of your choosing.
+Inside of audioURLS, add `YourSong` to the array.
+Then, staying inside the `Stage.js` file, press `control-f / command-f` and type in `audioURLS` to find where the array is referenced.
+Enter the index at which `YourSong` exists in the array.
+After following these steps, you should be able to input your own custom song.

 ## MERN Basic Components